Welcome fellow LightScribers

 Things continue to improve 🙂 HP has finally updated the LightScribe System Software to run on Windows 8.
 To download this latest version Go Here Enjoy Scribers … 🙂

-HP Stops All LightScribe Support
+HP Stops ALL LightScribe Support

-Finally what I suspected has happened.
+Finally what I suspected would happen, has.

 I will do all I can to support, you, my fellow LightScribe users.
-I am sure we can keep this great show on the road for as long as we can get manufacturers to support LightScribe and keep making the LightScribe Drives and Discs we all need.
+I am sure we can keep this great LightScribe show on the road for as long as we can get manufacturers to support LightScribe and keep making the LightScribe Drives and Discs we all need.

 LightScribe and Windows 10

-If you find it difficult to install the System Software (especially with 10 Pro) the best way is to use either Win 7 or XP Compatibility settings – this works 90% of the time.
+If you find it difficult to install the System Software (especially with 10 Pro) the best way is to use either Win 7 or 8.0 Compatibility settings – this works 90% of the time.